 It lands on the people who make the products.
 It lands on the culture behind them.
 And whether intended or not, it lands on people like me.

 Anything cheap must be morally compromised; anything efficient must be exploitative; anything unfamiliar must be sinister.
 Communist.
 Authoritarians.
+Dictators.
 “You Chinese people.”

 It wears you down.